Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inactivity makes your bones lose strength and become thinner.
 Over time, thin bones may break.
 Women who aren't active are at a high risk for osteoporosis.

-Certain medications such as cortisone increase bone loss.
+Certain medicines, such as cortisone, increase bone loss.
 They also decrease bone growth.
 Ask your healthcare provider about any side effects of your medicines, and how to prevent them.

 Protein-rich or salty foods eaten in large amounts may deplete calcium.

 Caffeine increases calcium loss.
 People who drink a lot of coffee, tea, or colas lose more calcium than those who don't.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR